 Nothing can be more exciting than waiting for your baby chicks to arrive or hatch.
 Whether you only have one or two as pets, or you want several chickens for laying eggs, chicks’ survival depends on your preparation.
 Baby chicks are susceptible to infections, temperature fluctuations, dehydration, and even stress.
 So, it’s essential to take good care of baby chicks.

-What Do I Need to Take Care of Chickens After They Hatch?
+What Do I Need to Take Care of Baby Chicks for the First Six Weeks

 Getting ready to receive baby chicks means getting all the equipment and supplies beforehand.
 Because newly-hatched chicks are so delicate, you can’t afford for anything to fail or not work.
 For example, some experts recommend having at least one extra heat lamp in case one fails.